cypienta/docs/docs/source/deploy_ui/airflow.rst

     .. note::
         The default credentials are present in :doc:`start_using` page.

-2. On the Cypienta UI, on the left hand side panel, expand ``Settings`` and click on ``Pipeline Schedule``.
+2. On the Cypienta UI, on the left hand side panel, expand ``Settings`` and click on ``Pipeline``.
 The default schedule is setup using a cron tab which will trigger the Pipeline every 5 hours.

     .. image:: resources/bastet_airflow_schedule.png
         :alt: Airflow
         :align: center

-3. To edit the pipeline schedule, click on the ``Edit`` button.
+3. To edit the pipeline schedule, click on the ``Edit`` icon button under ``Actions`` column.
 The schedule can be edited using two different methods.
 One is a cron tab format and the other is a present schedule.

 4. Click on the ``Preset Schedule`` tab to see the preset schedules.
 Select the drop down ``Select Interval`` to see the different preset schedules.